abdelhaq-laachari/Moroccan-cities/README.md

 ## About

 All Moroccan cities and their regions are contained in this package, which was created by a Moroccan JavaScript student.<br/>
-you can use this page with react select library and create a custom select with search button.
+you can use this package with react select library and create a custom select with search button.

 ## Installation